Chart Color Schemes

 Infrastructure

-Somers has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Somers has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially impact this area.
-Notable projects include Mornington Peninsula Residential Development Program, Western Port Marine Infrastructure, Stony Point Line Service Improvements, and Housing for the Peninsula (Amendment C219morn).
-The following list details those projects likely to be most relevant.
+No infrastructure project has been identified by AreaSearch as likely to impact this area.
+Key projects include Mornington Peninsula Residential Development Program, Western Port Marine Infrastructure, Stony Point Line Service Improvements, and Housing for the Peninsula (Amendment C219morn).

 Professional plan users can use the search below to filter and access additional projects.